“I wish for you a lifetime of eggs.” ~ Colleen Michaels

 - While my hands no longer hurt, and I’ve regained grip strength, I have two fingers that have restricted range of motion.
 As I’ve healed and my inflammation has lessened, other joints in my body have returned to full range of motion.
 Will that happen to these joints, too?
 I don’t know; time will tell.

 - My joints aren’t as strong as they were pre-rheumatoid.
 The heavy lifting, crossfit phenomenon that’s so popular in the paleo community, is beyond me.
 However, I can do gentle strength training, and that suits my personality better anyway.
 I can get up and down from the floor easily now, when prior to AIP, that was painful.
 But when I do yoga, certain poses like plank and downward dog put too much pressure on my joints to be comfortable.

 - I tried recently to go off the small dose of Aleve I’m taking.
 Unfortunately, within 2 days, the inflammation ramped up to an uncomfortable level, so apparently I still need this medication.
-The good news is that I don’t need any steroid or immunosuppressant medication, and my NSAID dose is less than any prescription, and smaller than any dose that has been connected to leaky gut.
+The good news is that I don’t need any steroid or immunosuppressant medication, and my NSAID dose is less than any prescription.
 Some day, I hope to no longer need it, but I haven’t yet reached that day.
 (Read this article for my perspective on NSAIDs and the autoimmune protocol.)

 What’s Next for Me?

 The holy grail for me is full remission – turning my rheumatoid gene back off again.
 I’m not there yet, but I am managing my symptoms very well, and it feels like deep healing is happening inside my body.
 I’m very grateful to feel this good.